cangir/theme-catalog/README.md

 - [VirtualBox](https://www.virtualbox.org/) - An open source virtualiztion product.
 (Optional)
 - [Vagrant](https://www.vagrantup.com/) - A virtual environment builder and manager (Optional)

-## Instructions using Vagrant
+## Instructions
+You can run the project whether installing and using vagrant which is optional or you can install requirements.txt and run the project in your local computer.
+In both ways **the database file and the demo content** is not shipped with the repository.
+Once the project runs, *the database* and the */static/uploads* folder will be created automatically.

+### Using Vagrant
 1. If you don't already have the latest version of python download it from the link in requirements.
 2. Download and install Vagrant and VirtualBox.
 3. Clone this repository.
 4. Navigate to the `theme-catalog` folder in your bash interface.
-5. Open bash terminal and launch the virtual machine with command `vagrant up`
+5. Open bash terminal and launch the virtual machine with command `vagrant up`.
+At first time normally it takes about 10-15 minutes to build vagrant.
+Please be patient.
 6. Once Vagrant installs necessary files use `vagrant ssh` to continue.
 7. If your command prompt does not start with vagrant after typing `vagrant ssh` then please try the `winpty vagrant ssh` on your Windows system.
 8. The command line will now start with vagrant.
 Here get into to the shared /vagrant folder by command `cd /vagrant`.